mathineau/pangaea-clustering-intro/README.md

     4. mtrip.com (we already have some content)
     5. twitter.com

 This is not an exhaustive list.

+These sources are accessible over HTTP and return json documents representing data about different POI.

 ## Typical scale of the data
 We aim to build a system that can handle clustering of ~100 million points data set.
+POI information that we collect is spread out over the entire globe.

 ## The Target Platform: Apache Spark On EC2
-The target platform for pangaea-cluster is an Apache Spark cluster deployed on [Amazon Elastic Cloud Compute](http://en.wikipedia.org/wiki/Amazon_Elastic_Compute_Cloud).
+The target platform for pangaea-cluster will be an Apache Spark cluster deployed on [Amazon Elastic Cloud Compute](http://en.wikipedia.org/wiki/Amazon_Elastic_Compute_Cloud).
 The Apache Spark distribution includes handy scripts that will allow you to easily deploy Spark Cluster on EC2.
 When you are ready to start working, I will give you a set of AWS Access Credential for deploying your own clusters.
 You can familiarize yourself with Spark by taking a look at the project's page [here](https://spark.apache.org/).